c-core-labs/drift-forecasting/README.md

 •	A set of iceberg latitude/longitude positions in array-like format (iceberg_lats0, iceberg_lons0 in degrees North and East, respectively),
 •	The date/time of the RCM image acquisition (rcm_datetime0),
 •	The initial iceberg waterline lengths (iceberg_lengths0) in array-like format,
-•	The icebergs’ initial statuses as grounded or not (iceberg_grounded_statuses0: these should be entered as a list or array of “grounded” or “not grounded”), and
+•	The icebergs’ initial statuses as grounded or not (iceberg_grounded_statuses0: these should be entered as a list or array of “grounded” or “not grounded”),
+•	The iceberg’s id numbers (iceberg_ids) for tracking purposes,
-•	The anticipated time of the next RCM image acquisition (next_rcm_time).
+•	The anticipated time of the next RCM image acquisition (next_rcm_time),
+•	The UTC hours at which the metocean forecasts were issued (hour_utc_str_airT_sw_rad, hour_utc_str_wind_waves, hour_utc_str_ocean), and
+•	Whether or not sea is present (si_toggle=True or False).

 The iceberg waterline lengths are assumed to be in meters.
 The date/time of the RCM image acquisition (rcm_datetime0) and the anticipated date/time of the next RCM image acquisition (next_rcm_time) should be input as strings in numpy datetime64 format and UTC, e.g., for example: ‘2024-11-01T09:42:53.33’.